Sadiqur Rahman

-Ahmed Sadiqur Rahman is a First-class and List A cricketer from Bangladesh.
-He was born on 20 December 1987 in Sylhet and is a right-handed batsman and off break bowler.
-He is sometimes referred to on scoresheets by his nickname Tajim and appeared for Sylhet Division between 2003/04 and 2006/07.
+Ahmed Sadiqur Rahman (born 20 December 1987 in Sylhet) is a First-class and List A cricketer from Bangladesh.
+A right-handed batsman and offbreak bowler, he is sometimes referred to on scoresheets by his nickname Tajim.
+He appeared for Sylhet Division between 2003/04 and 2006/07.
 His best first-class bowling, 4 for 47, came against Rajshahi Division while he scored 2 first-class fifties, the best a knock of 59 against Chittagong Division.
 He proved more prolific in the one day arena, scoring 80 against Khulna Division and taking 4 for 70 against the same opposition.